fariedd/website_new/Data Science/_posts/2024-11-05-Product-Text-Classification.md

 ## Results
 ### Final Model

-We employed the model with the highest cross-validation and test accuracy
+l employed the model with the highest cross-validation and test accuracy

 ``` python
 #Best model parameter